 My silence on the topic is not because of a lack of motherly love; rather, it is a sign of motherly love.

 And if you read some sad undertones in my posts here or on Kristen Prompted…well, now you know why those are there.
 I would say that I’ve cried until the tears run dry, but I’m nine months in and the tears are rolling down my cheeks as I write this.

 I trust that God loves me, that He knows what He’s doing.
 I know that one day, all my tears will be wiped dry, and for now, I try to find joy and contentment in the midst of these hard circumstances.

-    And I also try to focus on what’s in front of me; the three girls who still live here and want to have a relationship with me right now.
+And I also try to focus on what’s in front of me; the kids who want to have a relationship with me right now.

 Thank you in advance for understanding that I can’t share more. <3 And thank you for caring enough to share your concerns in messages and emails.
 I appreciate the love those messages show!